A curved bridge with red rails over a flat lake with many trees surrounding it, at a temple in Japan.

 Coverage and Data Speeds

-While coverage was fantastic, download speeds were not.
-As with most resellers that use the NTT network, speeds with b-mobile can get pretty slow during the day.
+On my previous trip, coverage was good with my b-mobile SIM card but download speeds were not.
 Uploads were often 10x faster than downloads, which Iโ€™ve never seen elsewhere in the world.

 It was never slow enough to stop me from doing normal tourist activities like maps, email, or web browsing, but streaming video was out of the question.
 As a result, even using my phone extensively throughout my trip, I used less than half my data allowance by the time I left Japan.